LordSnoosh/SEIR2222/work/w02/d1/01-css-flexbox-grid.md

 - Spacing child elements within a container uniformly

-- Making the height of child elements laid out in columns the same even though they have a different amount of content.

 ### Flexbox Fundamentals

 We use a CSS `display: flex;` declaration to make an element a **flex container**, for example: